ambirdsall/ambirdsall.github.io/README.md

   - Exciting idea: clicking on the triangle could "release" the pips as a flock of boids.

 ### Installation
+If you want to fork this to make your own website, that's...a little weird, but I suppose I'd take it as a compliment.
+Maybe try to be original with your personal site, though?

+Anyway, after you replace all the content with not-plagiarism, all you really need to do is change the `CNAME` file to point to a domain you own.

 ```sh
 npm install